LLM Agents for Interactive Exploration of Historical Cadastre Data: Framework and Application to Venice: Methods

+\textbf{Questions.} We curated 100 expert-designed browsing questions on the Catastici (1740) dataset, covering simple retrieval and relational queries, as detailed in the previous section\\

-\textbf{Model.} To convert these natural language questions into SQL queries, we employ the open-source text-to-SQL model, \texttt{CodeS-7B}~\cite{li_codes_2024}.
-In accordance with the model's specifications, each prompt includes both a comprehensive description of the table's metadata and detailed information about its columns.
-We assess the model's performance in both zero-shot and three-shot prompting scenarios, with the results detailed in the subsequent subsection.
-Each question is fed into the system a total of four times, and the SQL query selected is determined through a majority voting mechanism.
-The resulting SQL query is executed using SQLite to obtain the corresponding answers.
+\textbf{Architecture.} Natural language questions are converted into SQL queries using the open-source text-to-SQL model \texttt{CodeS-7B}~\citep{li_codes_2024}.
+Each prompt includes a detailed description of the table schema and its columns.
+We evaluate two prompting settings: in the zero-shot setting, the question is provided with table metadata only; in the three-shot setting, it is provided alongside three example question–query pairs.
+For each question, the model is run four times with identical inputs, and the final SQL query is selected by majority voting before being executed via SQLite to obtain the corresponding answer.
+Figure~\ref{fig:sql-agent} provides an illustration of the SQL Agent.
 For further clarity, examples of the prompts designed to interact with the \texttt{CodeS-7B} model are provided in Appendix~\ref{prompt:sql}.